-Credit Support Provider means in relation to Party A:- The Toronto-Dominion Bank
+Credit Support Provider means in relation to Party A:- Not Applicable

 Credit Support Provider means in relation to Party B:- Enron Corp.

-(h) Governing Law.
-This Agreement will be governed by and construed in accordance with the laws of the State of New York without reference to choice of law doctrine.
+[(h) Governing Law.
+This Agreement will be governed by and construed in accordance with the laws of the State of New York without reference to choice of law doctrine.]
+[Note to draft – Still waiting for approval for Alberta law and jurisdiction.]

 (i) Netting of Payments.
 Subparagraph (ii) of Section 2(c) will apply, unless otherwise provided in a Confirmation.